tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
 - Check correct calculation of ad cost (and $$$ updates according to date-filter, hidden if no ads)
 - Test import/export/clear functions
+- Right click on an ad and delete it.
+Refresh the page and check that it is successfully deleted

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Dashboard</b>
 - Check 2 version numbers in 'About' page (links.html)